Vidhisahay/NovoTel-Telecom-Churn-Analysis/README.md

 - Understand which customer groups are most at risk
 - Identify factors causing churn
 - Improve customer retention strategies
-- Build a churn prediction model (coming in next version)
+- Build a churn prediction model

 The insights from this analysis will support NovaTel in making data-driven decisions to reduce churn and improve customer satisfaction.